 Increased Affection and Proximity: Suddenly your independent cat becomes velcro with fur.
 They follow you from room to room, settle on your lap without invitation, and might even sleep on your chest or close to your head.
 This isn’t random.
 Many cats show protective instincts when their humans are vulnerable.

 Extra Purring and Comfort Behaviors: Notice your cat purring more loudly and consistently when you’re sick?
 Purring isn’t just a sign of contentment.
-Whether your cat knows this consciously or not, they’re offering therapeutic comfort through their natural stress-relief mechanisms that can genuinely help you feel better.
+Whether your cat knows this consciously or not, they’re offering therapeutic comfort through their natural stress-relief mechanisms that can help you feel better.

 Unusual Attentiveness: Cats who can tell when you’re ill might stare at you more than usual, gently paw at you, or position themselves where they can keep constant watch.
 Some cats will even bring their humans “gifts” (hopefully toys rather than the alternative) as offerings of comfort.